IOakden/PASE/README.md

 ## Motivation

 Allosteric sites regulate protein activity by binding modulators at locations distinct from the active site.
+When they bind a modulator, they regulate a change at the active site.
 Predicting these sites computationally can accelerate drug discovery and deepen our understanding of protein regulation.

 ## Datasets